 If I walk down the aisle of this train and look at the Outbox Execs, heads in books, fingers tapping away on phones and laptops, headphones firmly plugged in, I know that a whole lot more fills their minds now than it did a few weeks ago.
 Gone is the anxiety of going away from home for weeks, and in its place is something new.

-Again, more honesty – the Stemettes team are definitely feeling it after a week.
+Again, more honesty – the Stemettes team is feeling it after a week.
 Not because we’ve had to deal with problems or complications.
 Nor because we’re not used to getting by on this little sleep (we are very used to that).
 The reason we’re feeling it so much is because the girls we’ve met through Outbox Incubator have just not stopped going.
-Their energy is boundless, their questions are deeply probing, their enthusiasm bursts forth in overwhelming waves (and makes you wish you could be that enthusiastic person, you know, the one who is a little annoying in their constant enthusiasm), their appetites for learning are insatiable… and actually their appetites in general are never-ending too.
+Their energy is boundless, their questions are deeply probing, their enthusiasm bursts forth in overwhelming waves (and makes you wish you could be that enthusiastic person, you know, the one who is a little annoying in their constant enthusiasm), their appetites for learning are insatiable… and their appetites, in general, are never-ending too.

 That means the Outbox House is constantly alive.
 Constantly buzzing.
 Constantly filled with finished plates of food.
 It also means that we, as Team Stemette, are rushed off of our feet trying to keep up with all the questions, energy and requests.
 Then getting our head around the pace that these girls are developing is a whole other ball game.
 Let’s not go there quite yet.